Proficiency Testing - Good Risk Management for the Laboratory

 Another area of concern is the interpretation of the result.
 This can be a highly subjective process from sample to sample.
 There is not a test device or system that cannot be compromised by the error of misinterpretation of the result.
 A person operating in a laboratory without any interlaboratory comparison cannot know that there is a problem with their test system.

-Maintaining PT on both waived and non-waived testing contributes equally to your laboratory's quality assurance program.
+Maintaining proficiency testing on both CLIA-waived and non-waived testing contributes equally to your laboratory's quality assurance program.
 With that in mind, MLE created cost effective modules with only two challenges for waived and non-regulated analytes.
 Proficiency testing allows laboratories to compare their performance against a group of other laboratories performing the same test or using the same methodology.
 Matching the results of other laboratories in the same group reinforces a laboratory's confidence in result interpretation, test performance, and test system storage.
 The most significant benefit of proficiency testing is that the entire test system is evaluated, not just a certain aspect of the test.

 A laboratory that does not agree with the other laboratories performing the same test will have an opportunity to investigate their testing and discover a problem with storage of a test system, how it is handled on a daily basis, or any other failure in the test system.
 For example in the urine dipstick test the strips will deteriorate if allowed to stand uncapped all day in between use.
 Other tests like erythrocyte sedimentation rate are temperature dependent and proficiency testing will detect problems that can be found through the interlaboratory comparison process.
 Enrolling your waived tests in proficiency testing keeps your laboratory participating with an ongoing external quality assurance program.